-Alice Deal Middle School is an authorized International Baccalaureate world school.
+Alice Deal Middle School is an authorized International Baccalaureate Middle Years Program (IB MYP) world school.
+All of our teachers are IB MYP teachers, and all of our students are IB MYP students.
 The information below will provide you with an overview of how the Middle Years Program is implemented here at Deal.
-If you have any questions, please contact our MYP coordinator, Ms. Alana Brown.
+View our brochure here and the presentation from our parent workshop here.
+If you have any questions, please contact our MYP coordinator, Ms. Caitlin Daniels.

 It encourages international mindedness in students, starting with a foundation in their own language and culture.

 It encourages a positive attitude toward learning by challenging students to solve problems, show creativity and resourcefulness, and participate actively in their communities.

 It reflects real life by providing students a way to connect subjects and meaningful issues.